parterburn/dabble.me/README.md

 Filepicker has an option to use Cloudfront to serve up the photos you upload.
 This will make loading your images a bit faster, so I recommend it if you already have AWS setup.
 However, you can skip this if you don't want to mess with all that by simply setting ```FILEPICKER_CDN_HOST=https://www.filepicker.io```.

 If you want to bypass using Mailchimp to collect email addresses, simply don't put a value in for MAILCHIMP_API_KEY.
 I use Mailchimp to email out new features to the users at Dabble.me, so if you're the only one using your app it doesn't make sense to have Mailchimp.

-Skylight is a server monitoring service I use to make sure the queries are optimized appropriately.
-You can remove the gem, and delete the file ```config/skylight.yml``` if you don't want to use this service.

-Downloader.io is a service I was grandfathered into with a Heroku app I had.
-It's a fast qay to generate ZIP files so I used it here.
-Unfortunately they don't allow any more sign ups on the service, so you'll need to code up your own way of zipping up photos if you want that option.
-That's under ```entries#zip_up```.

 ###Administration Portal